mysterytony/mysterytony.github.io/notes/stat231/chapter3.md

 #### Definition 17

-The study population or study process is the collection of units available to be included in the study.
+The **study population** or **study process** is the collection of units available to be included in the study.

 #### Definition 18

-If the attributes in the study population differ from the attributes in the target population then the difference is called study error.
+If the attributes in the study population differ from the attributes in the target population then the difference is called **study error**.

 #### Definition 19

 The sampling protocol is the procedure used to select a sample of units from the study population.
-The number of units sampled is called the sample size.
+The number of units sampled is called the **sample size**.

 #### Definition 20

-If the attributes in the sample differ from the attributes in the study population the difference is called sample error
+If the attributes in the sample differ from the attributes in the study population the difference is called **sample error**.

 #### Definition 21

-If the measured value and the true value of a variate are not identical the difference is called measurement error.
+If the measured value and the true value of a variate are not identical the difference is called **measurement error**.

 ### 3 Data